-This is the first science course in a sequence intended for pre-service elementary school education majors.
+This is the first science course in a sequence intended for preservice elementary school education majors.
 The course will introduce students interested in elementary school teaching to a broad overview of both science instruction and the process of science.
 Students will investigate, discuss, and design experiments using the group inquiry method of instruction.

-Prerequisites: A Satisfactory (S) grade in MATH 080 or a satisfactory score on the math placement test
+$\it Prerequisites: A grade of C or better in MATH 080 or a satisfactory score on the Math placement test$

 Note: This course may have special transfer opportunities to certain schools of education.
-Consult with the Director of the Pre-Education program for details
+Consult with the Director of the Pre-Education program for details.